 Provider Population based on patients seen during the p vaccinations at your facility, by age group.
 Only count a of the number of visits made.
-The following table docummany received non-VFC vaccine. child once based oi n the status at the last immunization visit, regardless of children # of children who received VFC Vaccine by Age Category VFC Vaccine Eligibility Categories <1 Year 1-6 Years 7-18 Years Total Enrolled in Medicaid No Health Insurance American Indian/Alaska Native Underinsured in FQHC/RHC or Deputized Facility Total VFC: N 7207 - El 1111 0 ( # of children v vho received non -VFC Vaccine by Age Category Non-VFC Vaccine Eligibility Categories <1 Year 1-6 Years 7-18 Years Total Insured (private pay/health insurance covers vaccines) Other Underinsured Children's Health Insurance Program (CHIP)3 Total Non-VFC: Total Patients (must equal sum of Total VFC + Total Non-VFC) Underinsured includes children with health insurance that do only eligible for vaccines that are not covered by insurance. es not include vaccin es or only covers sp pecific vaccine types s.
+The following table docummany received non-VFC vaccine. child once based oi n the status at the last immunization visit, regardless of children who received VFC Vaccine by Age Category VFC Vaccine Eligibility Categories <1 Year 1-6 Years 7-18 Years Total Enrolled in Medicaid No Health Insurance American Indian/Alaska Native Underinsured in FQHC/RHC or Deputized Facility 1 Total VFC: N 7207 - El 1111 0 (# of children v vho received non eived non-VFC Vaccine by Age Category Non-VFC Vaccine Eligibility Categories <1 Year 1-6 Years 7-18 Years Total Insured (private pay/health insurance covers vaccines) Other Underinsured 2 Children's Health Insurance Program (CHIP)3 Total Non-VFC: Total Patients (must equal sum of Total VFC + Total Non-VFC) 1 Underinsured includes children with health insurance that do only eligible for vaccines that are not covered by insurance. es not include vaccin es or only covers sp pecific vaccine types s.
 Children are In addition, to receive VFC vaccine, underinsured children must be vaccinated through a Federally Qualified Health Center (FQHC) or Rural Health Clinic (RHC) or under an approved deputized provider.
 The deputized provider must have a written agreement with an FQHC/RHC and the state/local/territorial immunization program in order to vaccinate these underinsured children.
-Other underinsured are children that are underinsured but are not eligible to receive federal vaccine through the VFC program because the provider or facility is not a FQHC/RHC or a deputized provider.
+2 Other underinsured are children that are underinsured but are not eligible to receive federal vaccine through the VFC program because the provider or facility is not a FQHC/RHC or a deputized provider.
 However, these children may be served if vaccines are provided by the state program to cover these non-VFC eligible children.
-CHIP - Children enrolled in the state Children's Health Insurating block of the control of th ovides specific guidaí nce on how CHIP va re considered insure accine is purchased ed and are not I and TYPE OF DATA USED TO DETERMINE PROVIDER PO • se all that apply) ☐ Benchmarking ☐ Doses Admir ☐ Medicaid Claims ☐ Provider End ☐ IIS ☐ Billing Syste ☐ Other(must describe):
+3 CHIP - Children enrolled in the state Children's Health Insurating block of the company of the state Children's Health Insurating block of the company of ovides specific guidaí nce on how CHIP va re considered insure accine is purchased ed and are not I and TYPE OF DATA USED TO DETERMINE PROVIDER PO • se all that apply) ☐ Benchmarking ☐ Doses Admir ☐ Medicaid Claims ☐ Provider End ☐ IIS ☐ Billing Syste ☐ Other(mustdescribe):